 Financial assets held by the Company primarily consist of investments in debt securities.
 Substantially all of the Company's investments are priced by independent third parties, including pricing services and brokers.
 Typically, the Company receives one pricing service value or broker quote for each instrument, which represents a non-binding indication of value.
 The Company, along with its third-party portfolio manager, reviews the assumptions, inputs and methodologies used by pricing services and brokers to obtain reasonable assurance that the prices used in its valuations reflect fair value.
 When the Company and its third-party portfolio manager believe a third-party quotation differs significantly from its internally developed expectation of fair value, whether higher or lower, the Company reviews its data or assumptions with the provider.
 This review includes comparing significant assumptions such as prepayment speeds, default ratios, forward yield curves, credit spreads and other significant quantitative inputs to internal assumptions, and working with the price provider to reconcile the differences.
 The price provider may subsequently provide an updated price.
-In the event that the price provider does not update its price, and the Company still does not agree with the price provided, its third-party portfolio manager will obtain a price from another third-party provider or use an internally developed price which it believes represents the fair value of the investment.
-The fair values of investments for which internal prices were used were not significant to the aggregate fair value of the Company's investment portfolio as of June 30, 2019 and December 31, 2018.
+In the event that the price provider does not update its price, and the Company still does not agree with the price provided, its third-party portfolio manager will obtain a price from another third-party provider or use an internally developed price which it believes represents the fair value of the Company's investment portfolio as of September 30, 2019 and December 31, 2018.
 All challenges to third-party prices are reviewed by staff of the Company as well as its third-party portfolio manager with relevant expertise to ensure reasonableness of assumptions.
 A pricing analysis is reviewed and approved by the Company's valuation committee.